-We conducted an experiment on a leading online match-making platform in India, with over 0.4 million active users in a given month.
-We uploaded fictitious female and male profiles on the platform between June and August 2021.
+We uploaded the fictitious female and male profiles on the platform between June and August 2021.
 The females profiles varied by working status i.e., a female profile would either be working in the labor market (employed) or not working (unemployed).
 In addition, we varied the stated occupations, based on gender stereotypes, among the employed female profiles.
-To do this, we categorized occupations into three groups - female dominated or 'Feminine' (e.g. primary school teacher), 'Neutral' (e.g. data entry operator) and male dominated or 'Masculine' (e.g. machine technician).
+To do this, we categorized occupations into three groups - female dominated or

+'Feminine' (e.g. primary school teacher), 'Neutral' (e.g. data entry operator) and male dominated or 'Masculine' (e.g. machine technician).
 The details of the procedure used to arrive at these categories is discussed in greater detail below.
-Lastly, for each employed-occupation female profile we indicated whether she preferred to work or not after marriage within textual description of the profile.
+Lastly, for each employed-occupation female profile we indicated whether she preferred to work or not after marriage in the text description, which was included in the profile.
 Thus, in total one unemployed female profile and six employed female profiles (varying by three occupations and two categories of preference to work post marriage) were uploaded onto the platform.
 We further varied each profile (irrespective of work status) by education levels - Diploma, Bachelors of Arts (BA) and Master of Arts (MA).
 This led to a total of 21 female profiles.
-Figure 2 depicts design of the female profiles.
+All the fabricated profiles belonged to Hindu religion since this is the predominant religion (80% of the population) in India and almost 98% of marriages for women between the ages of 15-49 are within the same religion (India Human Development Survey 2004-5).
+Figure 1 depicts the design of the fictitious female profiles.

-To ensure that the profiles were realistic, we tailored the occupation of an employed female profile to her level of education by analyzing the nationally representative Periodic Labor Force Survey (PLFS 2018-19) of India.
-We estimated the share of women employed across occupation categories by education (Appendix Figure A.3).
+To ensure that the profiles were realistic, we tailored the occupation of an employed female profile to her level of education by analyzing the nationally representative PLFS (2018-19) of India.
+We estimated the share of women employed across occupation categories by education (Appendix Figure A.5), keeping only those occupations for which at least 50% of the employed individuals had completed schooling since the platform caters to individuals with at least this level of education.
 We then shortlisted 20 occupations which broadly fit into the three education categories: Diploma, BA and MA levels of education.
 These occupations were classified using the average urban female workforce participation into (1) female dominated ('Feminine'), (2) comparable gender composition ('Neutral') and (3) male dominated ('Masculine').
 On average, women constitute 22% of the total workforce in urban India.
-Based on the above criteria, we shortlisted occupations where women constituted more than 50% of employees, based on the PLFS 2018-19, into the first category of 'Feminine', where they constituted between 15-35% of the workforce into the second category and where they constituted less than 10% of the workforce into the third category ('Masculine' occupations).17
+Based on the above criteria, we shortlisted occupations where women constituted more than 50% of employees, based on the PLFS 2018-19, into the 'Feminine' category.
+We classified occupations where they constituted between 15-35% of the workforce into the 'Neutral' category.
+Finally, the occupations where women made up less than 10% of the workforce were classified as 'Masculine' occupations.
+14